slimphp/Slim-Middleware/README.md

 # Slim Framework Middleware

-This repository contains a library of optional middlware for your Slim Framework application.
+This repository contains a library of optional middleware for your Slim Framework application.

 ## How to Install

 Update your `composer.json` manifest to require the `slim/middleware` package (see below).
-Run `composer install` or `composer update` to update your vendor folder.
+Run `composer install` or `composer update` to update your local vendor folder.

     {
         "require": {